Shopify/shopify_transporter/README.md

 shopify_transporter convert --config=config.yml --object=customer magento_customers.json > shopify_customers.csv
 ```

 In this example, the converted customer objects are saved to *shopify_customers.csv*.
-If errors occur during
-the conversion, then they appear in your terminal.
+Again, if errors occur during the conversion, they will appear in your terminal.

 ### Convert multiple files